rikes/datagrowth/_posts/2017-03-01-uav-haptic-control-pt2.md

 Unfortunately I won't be able to test this solution with a real multirotor any time soon.
 The huge disadvantage that comes with novint falcon is lack of portability (it needs 30V 1A power supply).
 Also I still don't have my pixhawk.

 The reason I don't recommend using falcon for real aircraft is that I found it a bit unreliable.
 Sometimes it seems as if force feedback stops working for a short period of time.
-If you want to use it with a real aircraf then **make sure that you have some safety mode that you can fall back to**.
+If you want to use it with a real aircraft then **make sure that you have some safety mode that you can fall back to**.

 ## Future work

 I consider the project finished as a proof of concept.
 I might commit something more here and there to the github repo but I'm not planning to keep the project fully maintained.

 * Implement yaw rotation using digital buttons (lame, I know)
-* Implement homing mode on starting program (for offsetting novint falcon encoders)
+* Implement homing mode on starting program (for offsetting Novint Falcon encoders)
 * Programatically establish minimum and maximum values for positions received from Falcon for each axis
 * Clean up the code
 * Review offb_node.cpp timings (especially refresh rates)